Severe Icing of

 Occasionally, winter weather conditions may result in the formation of a thick layer of ice on asphalt shingle roofs.
 Although this ice layer will have little direct physical effect on the shingle themselves, there could be instances of roof leaks due to the ice.

-Once all the ice has melted and water is allowed to drain freely, the roof system typically regains its watershedding capabilities.
-Usually the only detrimental effect to the shingles may be that some of the mineral granules on the shingle surface have loosened.
-In the first mild season after the severe ice storm, one may notice a slight increase in the quantity of granules in the gutter/eavestrough.
-The shingles are usually still surfaced with adequate granules such that roof colour and longevity are not affected.
+Once all the ice has melted and water is allowed to drain freely, the roof system typically regains its water shedding capabilities.
+Also in the first mild season, one may notice a slight quantity of granules in the gutter/eavestrough, No worries, shingles are usually still surfaced with an adequate quantity of granules such that roof colour and longevity are not affected.

-Although removal of the ice may appear to be a practical remedy to avoid ice dam leaks, this may damage the roof, resulting in long term problems.
-First, it is almost impossible to work on a sloped surface covered in ice; do not attempt to walk on an icy roof.
+Although removal of the ice may appear to be a practical remedy to avoid ice related leaks, this may damage the roof, resulting in long term problems.
+First, it is almost impossible to work on a sloped surface covered in ice; do not attempt to walk on an icy roof or ask a professional roofer.
 If you do have some other access to your roof, there are no practical ways to remove the ice without damaging the shingles or other roof components.

 Spreading road salt on the roof may help melt thinner layers of ice, however, there are drawbacks.
 Use of too much salt may leave a whitish calcium residue on the shingles, although this will eventually weather off.
 Metal flashings, eavestroughs and downspouts are typically galvanized to prevent corrosion, however, a salt-water roof runoff could corrode these metals or affect paint finishes.
 Runoff from use of salt or other de-icing products may also affect vegetation near downspout exits.